LaserQueue/LaserQueue/API.md

 # LaserQueue API

 This overview describes the API that binds the frontend and backend of the LaserQueue.
+For info related to plugins, please see [plugins/plugins.md](plugins.md) in the plugins folder.

 ## Communication
 ```